MrBuddyCasino/ESP32_Alexa/README.md

 If you're using the MAX98357A, connect GND to ground and Vin to +5V (or +3.3V if +5V is unavailable).
 SD can remain unconnected, and GAIN too unless you want to make it louder or lower.
 I also recommend using a potentiometer for volume regulation.

-## Running without the I2S DAC

-The ESP32 has a built-in 8-Bit DAC that we can use.
-Unfortunately that part isn't working yet, patches welcome!
-The functionality is activated by uncommenting "#define USE_DAC" in playerconfig.h.

 ## Connecting the I2S microphone

 Connect the I2S microphone like this: